-The Issues Paper published by the Committee suggests that a very broad approach to assisted suicide and euthanasia is being considered.
+The Issues Paper published by the inquiry suggests that a very broad approach to assisted suicide and euthanasia is being considered.
 It says that “the features of a potential VAD [that is assisted suicide and euthanasia] scheme for Queensland could include [a requirement that] a person must want to end their life for a reason they consider to be valid.”

-Take a moment to read about one of the fatally flawed experiments and one of the categories of wrongful death and then, in your own words, state why assisted suicide and euthanasia has never and can never be made safe.
+Take a moment to read about one of the fatally flawed experiments and one of the categories of wrongful death and then, in your own words, write a short email to your MP and state why assisted suicide and euthanasia has never and can never be made safe.

 If you have a personal experience to add, such as a family member or friend being given a wrong diagnosis or outliving a prognosis, then that can be helpful too.